Chronic disorders pertaining to the metabolic syndrome top the list of causes of death in America as well as other countries.

 Rhizoma Coptidis A Traditional Chinese Medicine

 A review summarized in Chinese hospitals and universities proposed Rhizoma coptidis (Huang Lian or RC) for the holistic treatment of type 2 diabetes and its negative symptoms.
-This bitter root has been utilized in Chinese medicine since the Ming and Qing dynasties to treat a variety of illnesses.
+This bitter root has been utilized in Chinese medicine since the

 A multitude of studies have labeled its most prominent benefits as blood sugar reduction, lipid reduction, blood pressure lowering, anti-inflammation, and antioxidant capabilities by branching out to the circulatory, gastrointestinal, and cardiovascular systems.